spnch1/DSA-2/README.md

-somthing about decomposition, merge sorts and inversion searching
+something about decomposition, merge sorts, and inversion searching

 usage:
 ```